Wrongful termination is the act of firing an employee for illegal reasons or in a way that breaches a contract.

-In many cases, unless there is a contract or bargaining agreement, employees accept a job offer at will, referred to as employment at will, meaning that neither the employer nor the employee needs a reason to terminate the relationship
+In most states, unless there is a contract or bargaining agreement, at-will employment is the norm, meaning that neither the employer nor the employee needs a reason if they wish to terminate the relationship.

 An employee can be considered to have been wrongfully terminated if discrimination is involved in the termination, if public policy is violated, or if company policy states guidelines for termination and those guidelines were not followed.

 Other reasons that could be construed as wrongful termination include being fired for being a whistleblower, complaining about workplace issues or for not being willing to commit an illegal act when asked to by an employer.

-Discrimination can be considered wrongful termination if an employee has been fired because of race, nationality, religion, gender, or age.
+Discrimination can be considered wrongful termination if an employee has been fired based on their color, race, nationality, religion, sex, sexual orientation, gender, or age.

 - Breach of contract